-The role of Accessibility Services is to facilitate the inclusion of students with disabilities into all aspects of university life.
-Our focus is on skills development, especially in the areas of self-advocacy and academic skills.
+Accessibility Services offers various services, resources and programs to facilitate the inclusion of students with disabilities into all aspects of university life.
+Their focus is on skills development, especially in the areas of self-advocacy and academic skills.

-Services are provided to students with a documented disability.
-It can be physical, sensory, a learning disability, or a mental health disorder.
+Services are provided to students with documented disabilities.
+Disabilities can be physical, sensory, related to learning, or a mental health condition.
 Students with temporary disabilities (e.g. broken arm) are also eligible for the service.

 Services provided include:

-- Information & resource materials on health conditions & disability related issues
+- Information and resource materials on health conditions and disability-related issues.

-- Liaison with academic & administrative units within the University & with off-campus agencies
+- Liaison with academic and administrative units within the University and with off-campus agencies.

 At U of T Engineering, we have an accessibility advisor who is on-location.
 The role of an accessibility advisor is to work with a student to develop academic accommodations.